 - Vanilla ice cream with hot chocolate sauce (which was one of the items offered on a trolley rolled by the crew through the cabin)

 Ninety minutes prior to arrival, a warm lunch was served.
-I choose the grilled chicken, served with tomato-basil sauce, vegetable couscous, green beans, and a side salad.
+I chose the grilled chicken, served with tomato-basil sauce, vegetable couscous, green beans, and a side salad.

 All in all, the meal service on this flight was excellent and far exceeded all the other meal services that I had onboard other USA carriers so far.